 Finish the day at Marshall’s Beach.
 This vista is worth the journey.
 Situated beneath the bluffs of the Golden Gate Bridge you’re guaranteed incredible views and a true sense of scale of just how big the bridge is.
 Crissy Field is closer to the North Beach area where you’ve spent the day, and still offers an exquisite end to the evening.

-Day Three: Venture North of the Golden Gate Bridge
+Itinerary for San Francisco, Day Three: Venture North of the Golden Gate Bridge

 Make today about the Golden Gate Bridge and what lies north of it in Marin County.

 Get your blood pumping with a bike ride across the Golden Gate Bridge.
 With 1.2 kilometers above water and a total span of nearly two kilometers, it won’t take too long to cross, but the ocean breeze will wake you up and provide a valuable memory if you’re usually landlocked.